taosdata/kafka-connect-tdengine/README.md

 ### `db.schemaless`

-the format to write data to tdengine, one of line,telnet,json
+the format to write data to tdengine, one of line,telnet,json.

 - Type: string
 - Importance: high
 - Default: null

+### `data.precision`

+the precision of the schemaless data, one of ms, us, ns. this is valid only when `db.schemaless` is line format.

+- Type: string
+- Importance: medium
+- Default: ns

 ## Contribute